Xilinx/mlir-aie/programming_guide/section-2/section-2d/README.md

         of_out0.release(ObjectFifoPort.Produce, 1)
         yield_([])
 ```
-Once again we apply the same logic and use a for loop over our three cores to write the code which will be executed on the three compute tiles.
+Once again we apply the same logic and use a `for`-loop over our three cores to write the code which will be executed on the three compute tiles.
 Each tile will index the `inX_fifos` and `outX_fifos` maps to retrieve the Object FIFOs it will acquire and release from.
 This process results in the following code:
 ```python
 for i in range(n_cores):
     # Compute tile i